 For Lego lovers of all ages, southern California offers LEGOLAND.
 The California resort houses LEGOLAND, SEA LIFE® Aquarium, LEGOLAND Water Park and the famed LEGOLAND Hotel.
 For those who cherish the memories of building with those colorful pieces, those who are in the midst of experimenting with their potential creations and those who will one day understand the magic of Lego, this place is for you.
 For rides, model displays, and a chance to interact with real life Lego characters – LEGOLAND is a fun and educational day for everyone involved.

 Belmont Park is beachside amusement at its finest.
 Filled with rides, attractions, shops, restaurants, snack stands, games and mini golf, Mission Beach’s Belmont Park is truly fun for all ages.
 Grab a club and ball and head to the mini golf.
 Climb, jump or play on all of the many interactive attractions.
 Taste San Diego craft beers and find a tasty snack at one of the many restaurants or head to the boardwalk and get your exercise on with roller blades, bikes or good ole walking shoes.
-The seaside attractions at Belmont Park can keep the youngest kid and the oldest kid at heart filled with laughter and smiles for many hours.
+The seaside attractions at Belmont Park can keep the whole family entertained and the kids with laughter and smiles on their faces for many hours.